 As an RA, you will be invested in the overall growth and welfare of each resident in your area and ultimately responsible for facilitating the development of your community.
 RAs are available and accessible to residents, assisting them with personal, relational, social, cultural, emotional, and academic needs.
 You will get to know each resident in your community, beyond their name, and help them feel like important members of your community.
 These intentional relationships are essential in helping residents feel more comfortable with your role as a leader in programming, conflict resolution, policy enforcement, encouraging involvement, role modeling, accessibility, and genuine care.

-Resident engagement is a primary role of the RA position.
+Resident engagement is a primary function of the RA position.
 More than just programming, engagement applies to nearly every task and duty that RAs perform: on-call walkthroughs, roommate agreements, health and safety inspections, spontaneous social activities, one-on-one meetings, and much more.
 Active engagement by our RAs is a significant part of what differentiates our residence hall living from "dorms."
 For students enrolled in colleges and universities, being involved on campus and in their residence hall communities has been linked closely to academic success and persistence to graduation (Pascarella & Terenzin, 2005).
 RAs are guided in their engagement efforts by University Housing's COASTAL Living themes: Community, Overall Wellness, Academic Success, Self-discovery, Transition, Appreciation of Diversity, and Leadership.
 These themes encompass the experience that University Housing strives to deliver to all residential students.

 As an RA it is critical to hold yourself to the highest standard possible.
 Resident Advisers must be able to balance their academics, RA role, and a personal life in order to be successful role models to their peers.
 Being a strong role model extends beyond merely upholding laws and policy.
 You will be expected to connect with all members of your community, communicating through diverse differences with respect.
 As solid relationships are developed, the way you confront inappropriate behaviors, utilize social networks, and role model academic commitment will be noticed by your community.
 Being an RA is a significant responsibility and being a responsible, caring and assertive role model is essential.